medialab/xan/docs/cmd/help.md

-    flatten (f) Display a flattened version of each row of a file hist        Print a histogram with rows of CSV file as bars plot        Draw a scatter plot or line chart progress    Display a progress bar while reading CSV data
+    flatten (f) Display a flattened version of each row of a file hist        Print a histogram with rows of CSV file as bars plot        Draw a scatter plot or line chart heatmap     Draw a heatmap of a CSV matrix progress    Display a progress bar while reading CSV data

 ## Search & filter